 Singer-songwriter Chris Pierce released his new single “American Silence” on November 9th, a searing indictment of white complacency which particularly resonated in the days following the election of Joe Biden.
 The stirring folk song looks the listener right in the eye and asks “what are you actually doing for people who don’t look like you?”

 In Pierce’s riveting anthem, it’s not the noise, nor the violent counter-protesters who tried to derail peaceful Black Lives Matter demonstrations this summer, that Pierce interrogates.
 Pierce’s focus, instead, is on the corrosiveness of inaction, Americans’ tacit acceptance of white supremacy, and the way Black performers are tokenized or ignored.
 “Will our song arrest you,” Pierce asks.
 “American silence is a crime.”

 Pierce debuted “American Silence” live at our Spark Disruptors event on 11/11/20, performed at the Hotel Cafe in Los Angeles.
-Here, watch his interview with Spark’s Nic Harcourt and, at the 3:30 mark, his performances of “American Silence” — which NPR called 2020’s “song white allies need to hear” and Rolling Stone called “the sound of everyone who’s hungry for change.”
-Pierce’s stirring rendition of “It’s Been Burning For a While” is at the 8:40 mark.
+Here, watch his of “American Silence” — which NPR called 2020’s “song white allies need to hear” and Rolling Stone called “the sound of everyone who’s hungry for change — and stick around for an interview with Spark’s Nic Harcourt.

 Special thanks to the Hotel Cafe.
 Shot by Al Sgro and edited by Chad Michael Ward.